skip to content

 Examiners are appointed by the General Board on the nomination of the Faculty Board of Biology.
 Once an appointment has been made by the General Board, the Student Registry write to the examiner concerned who is asked to confirm their acceptance.

-The Faculty of Biology uses a Moodle site to collate information relating to the appointment of examiners.
-To gain access to the site or for more information regarding the process, please contact .
+The Faculty of Biology uses a local process to collate information relating to the appointment of examiners.
+Teaching Administrators will have acess to a SharePoint site to submit relevant nominations.
+For more information please contact .
 The timetable for appointment of examiners is set out in Ordinances:

 Chairmen and Assistants: by the end of the Easter term